levkad03/Quantum-Test-Task/task 1/README.md

 - `demo.ipynb` - notebook with model demonstration

 # Model
-In this task I used pretrained [**Bert Base uncased model**](https://huggingface.co/google-bert/bert-base-uncased) and finetuned it with mountain dataset
+In this task I used pretrained [**BERT Base uncased model**](https://huggingface.co/google-bert/bert-base-uncased) and finetuned it with mountain dataset

 # How to run
 - install all dependencies